- Pets and Animals»

 Yorkshire terriers make excellent pets, they are easy to care for, and are great little travelers.
-However, the breed does have some health issues..
+However, the breed does have some health issues.
 Yorkshire terriers or sometimes know as a Yorkie are smaller dogs originally from Scotland and England.
-The American Kennel association classifies them in the toy breed, meaning that they are a small sized dogs.
-Yorkshire terriers typically make great companion dogs, and will live somewhere between twelve and sixteen years and weigh under seven pounds full grown.
-If you think you might be interested in getting a "Yorkie" you should keep in mind that while small, this particular breed of dog needs a lot of attention, and a lot of activity.
+The American Kennel association classifies them in the toy breed, meaning that they are small sized dogs.
+Yorkshire terriers typically make great companion dogs and will live somewhere between twelve and sixteen years and weigh under seven pounds full grown.
+If you think you might be interested in getting a "Yorkie" you should keep in mind that while small, this particular breed of dog needs a lot of attention and a lot of activity.
 They have long hair that sheds a bit, so you will need to be committed to daily grooming.
 The Yorkie has the reputation for picking fights with other dogs, and occasionally even small children.
 They do better with older children and adults, and a single dog environment.
 If you have other pets, they need to be socialized early in life to get comfortable with the other dog in the house.

 Yorkshire Terriers Most Common Health Problems

 Yorkshire Terriers can be predisposed to certain health problems.
-Keep in mind, the list below are health problem that "can occur" in the breed.
+Keep in mind, the list below is a health problem that "can occur" in the breed.
 However, like in all dog breeds, this does not mean that every, and all Yorkshire terriers will experience any of the health issues I have listed below.
-The breed as a whole are known to be rather healthy.
+The breed as a whole is known to be rather healthy.
 However, if you have a Yorkie or intend to raise one, it is wise to recognize the health issues that can arise.
 Please read the list below, and make yourself aware of the health problems that can occur.

 Yorkshire Terrier Predisposed Health Problems

 Hypoglycemia: Hypoglycemia is most prevalent in Yorkshire terrier puppies.
 Hypoglycemia is a term for low blood sugar.
-A Hypoglycemic episodes can be triggered by the dog not eating regularly, and also can be triggered by stress, digestive tract illnesses, and strenuous activity.
-Signs and symptoms can include; shivering or changes in the dog's gait, drowsiness, confusion or disorientation, In more sever cases a dog can experience seizure, coma, and even death if untreated.
+Hypoglycemic episodes can be triggered by the dog not eating regularly, and also can be triggered by stress, digestive tract illnesses, and strenuous activity.
+Signs and symptoms can include; shivering or changes in the dog's gait, drowsiness, confusion or disorientation, In more severe cases a dog can experience seizure, coma, and even death if untreated.

 Leg-Perthes Disease: This is a degenerative hip joint health issue.
 Signs and symptoms; this problem can start to appear when the dog is about 4 to 11 months old.
 The main symptoms can include lameness in the affected leg, pain, that can ranging from being mild to severe, and wasting away of the muscle that is involved.

 .Eye disease, degenerative disease of the retina.
-This condition is unfortunately a condition that is inherited along the dog's breed-line, and is incurable.
+This condition is, unfortunately, a condition that is inherited along the dog's breed-line and is incurable.
 The first symptom is night blindness, which is followed by a gradual loss of daytime vision, and to progress into the dog's total blindness.